gonciarzpiotr/gonciarzpiotr.github.io/index.markdown

 layout: home
 ---

-## GETTING STARTED
+## Piotr Gonciarz CV
+email: PiotrGonciarz@aol.com tel: 782518505

 I'm an automation and manual tester.
 As a manual tester I am as sensitive in detecting functional mishaps, as I am in targeting user experience weaknesses.
 I always try to keep as holistic perspective on the product as possible.
 As an automation tester I feel best in BDD that lets my test blend in development process and positively impact customers satisfaction.

 ### Sector’s knowledge
-Test Automation, Manual / exploratory testing, Risk estimation, User experience verification
+Test automation, manual / exploratory testing, risk estimation, user experience verification

 ### Programming languages and frameworks
 **Java** , **Python, C#**, JavaScript, Appium, Cucumber, Pytest